w3c/wot-security/wot-security-metadata.md

 ## Additional Examples:

-Matthias Kovatsc has [documented how Node-wot already implements certain security mechanisms](https://github.com/w3c/wot-security/issues/73).
+Matthias Kovatsc has [documented how the current version of Node-wot implements certain security mechanisms](https://github.com/w3c/wot-security/issues/73).
 His example includes several additional mechanisms not covered by the above, including tokens and proxies.
 Here are his two examples as they would be